dallmann-consulting/OCPP.Core/Installation.md

  Both projects contain a self-signed certificate (.pfx file) for testing purposes.

-***BUT BEFORE:***
+***Attention:***

 The Management Web-UI contains a few static files in a folder "wwwroot" in the project.
-You need to copy this folder to the compiler output directory:
+Only the "publish" actions will copy these files.
+Make sure that this folder was copied to the output:

 ![wwwroot](images/wwwroot.png)

 Most components (bootstrap, fontawesome ...) are loaded externally from the internet.
 So you won't notice any errors.
-But with the static files missing, you cannot open chargepoints or RFID-Tokens from the table view.
+But with the static files missing, you cannot open chargepoints or RFID-Tokens from the table views.

 **Run in IIS**

 To run an ASP.NET-Core application in IIS you need to install the .NET-Core Hosting Bundle.
 This is described here: https://dotnetcoretutorials.com/2019/12/23/hosting-an-asp-net-core-web-application-in-iis/

 Then you can create a website or app-folder in IIS and point to the compiler output folder.
-Also don't forget the wwwroot-folder!
+If you're using SQL-Server and want integrated security you might also need to configure the app pool.